Overview of Disability

 In order to be eligible for SSI benefits or social security disability (SSD), you must demonstrate that you are a) physically or mentally disabled and b) are in financial need (unable to perform substantial gainful activity) as a result of your disability.

 Those individuals applying for SSD must prove that their medical condition prevents them from earning a certain amount each month, defined by the social security administration as substantial gainful activity (SGA).
-As of this writing, in order to qualify for SSD benefits, a claimant must make no more than $1040 per month, the current SGA amount.
+In order to qualify for SSD benefits, a claimant must make no more than the current SGA amount.
 However, the SGA is adjusted annually by the social security administration to reflect cost of living increases/inflation.